HANWAG_Logo_small_Box_rgb

 Find out more: Videos on HANWAG lasts

 Hiking boot fitting – what’s possible?
 A boot that’s a little bit narrow can be widened to an extent.
 And if a boot is too big, then spacer inlays or heel wedges can reduce the volume inside the boot.
-For adjustments like these, always refer to a specialist retailer for advice (Find your nearest HANWAG stockist) or the HANWAG Customer Service.
+For adjustments like these, always refer to a specialist retailer for advice or the HANWAG Customer Service.

 Using a range of specialised lasts like this is hugely beneficial for your feet.
 It means you can find a hiking boot that fits your specific foot shape, without having to opt for a different model because the standard shape doesn’t fit you.